-lowercase All characters in the resulting property extract will be converted to iovicicasc All characters in the resulting broberty extract will be converted to lower case.
+lowercase All characters in the resulting property extract will be converted to lower case.

 uppercase All characters in the resulting property extract will be converted to upper case.

 uxTimeStamp This is a special switch for date conversions.
 It only works if the extracted property value is an ISO-like timestamp (YYYY-MM-DD HH:MM:SS).
 If so, it will be converted to a Unix-like ctime() timestamp.
 If the extracted property value is not an ISO-like timestamp, no conversion happens.